| | The Alarm Triggering Process with

 1/2 hour to verify, the probability of stopping a break-in is

-Conventional alarm systems are slow,
+virtually nil.
+The Bottom Line Conventional alarm systems are slow,

 ineffective and often lead to